vishvish/BirdBase/README.markdown

+# NOTE / 14 Febuary 2011

+Public development of BirdBase is slowing, because we are building at least one production site with the framework.
+We expect to launch version 1.0 of the framework as the site goes live - makes sense, really.

+Looking for Flash/AS3 developers to work with me - I have a load of work right now in London and am looking for decent people.
+Drop me a line via Github.

+# Recent Updates

+TextService - register your text view component with it and it will be automatically populated with the appropriate text.
+Also works with Sprintf for string replacement.
+Try it out.

+Preloader for context.

+Views and Sub-views - parsed from the YAML - but subviews are not fully implemented yet.

+Using MinimalComps everywhere to quickly create a demo app, but easily discarded.

+Removed the script-based application generator.
+We'll put it back when the framework is more production-ready.
+In the meantime, the demo app is in the repo.

 # BirdBase

 ...is named for the versatile Origami base fold, from which thousands of models begin, including the famous crane and the flapping bird.